Creating a SQL Task

 The database must be associated with a data asset that's already created in the workspace.
 To create a data asset, see Creating a Data Asset.

 Create a SQL task in a project or folder.
 Data Integration includes one default project to get you started.
-To create your own project or folder, see Projects and Folders.
+To create another project or folder, see Projects and Folders.

-By default, Data Integration allows simultaneous or parallel task runs of a task at a given time.
+In Data Integration, by default you can have simultaneous or parallel task runs of a task at a given time.
 To disallow concurrent task runs that are initiated manually, select the Disable simultaneous execution of the task checkbox when you create the task.
 When simultaneous task runs are disallowed, a run request for the task fails if there's already a task run in progress that's in a non-terminal state.

 1. Open the project or folder in which you want to create the task.